 - Givin the Dog a Bone, by AC/DC, is a song in A Major, and it ends on that chord, giving you a clear sense of resolution.

-Songs like the second example are the reason why this method does not work 100% of the times, but if you train your ear enough, you’ll easily realize when the ending chord does not correspond to the key of the song!
+Songs like the second example are the reason why this method does not work 100% of the time, but if you train your ear enough, you’ll easily realize when the ending chord does not correspond to the key of the song.

 The key signature can let you know in which key a piece of music has been written in very easily, you only need to understand a couple of basic concepts.